polsommer/SWG-RPI-Cluster/README.md

     (default: `*.dds *.png`).
   - Syncs staged files into `EXPORT_DIR` (default: `/srv/textures/export`) using
     `rsync`, commits them, and pushes to `GIT_REMOTE_URL` on `GIT_BRANCH`.
+  - Optionally pulls `polsommer/HDtextureDDS` and runs its preprocess/upscaler
+    entrypoints before each sync so DDS assets are converted and enhanced by your configured LLM pipeline.
   - Supports SSH deploy keys via `GIT_SSH_KEY_PATH` or HTTPS tokens embedded in `GIT_REMOTE_URL` (e.g., `https://<token>@github.com/org/HDtextureDDS.git`).
   - Logs to stdout and, if `LOG_FILE` is set, appends to the specified file for